-The instructions were moved to a PDF since a majority of users indicated that the new feature was not accessible to them yet.
+The instructions were moved to a PDF since most users indicated that the new feature was not accessible to them yet.

 When can I access the new quality of life update to comment as a company?

-Unfortunately, I do not have an answer as to when all users will have access to the new drop-down feature.
+Unfortunately, I do not know when all users will have access to the new drop-down feature.
 I’ll update this post as soon as I learn more.

-Most often you can quickly Like or Comment on LinkedIn posts as a company from the notifications screen when the platform alerts you, but the steps above are great when you want to engage with any post or don’t have an automatic platform alert to quickly comment.
+Most often, you can quickly Like or Comment on LinkedIn posts as a company from the notifications screen when the platform alerts you.
+Still, the steps above are great when you want to engage with any post or don’t have an automatic platform alert to comment easily.

-Like to learn how you can take advantage of LinkedIn in your marketing strategy to grow your business?
+Would you like to learn how you can use LinkedIn in your marketing strategy to grow your business?
 Contact us today.

 Last updated: 01/02/23, fixed some grammar.